gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 It will take about 3 minutes to run this analysis.

-[If you didn’t make it through BEAUTi or if you run into errors when you run BEAST, you already downloaded a BEAST input file that will work so go to your *BEAST_Part1* directory and find *PLVAB_aln_GDW.xml* and use it to run BEAST.
+[If you didn’t make it through BEAUTi or if you run into errors when you run BEAST, you already downloaded a BEAST input file that will work so go to your *GDW_Data/BEAST_Part1* directory and find *PLVAB_aln_GDW.xml* and use it to run BEAST.

 Helpful tip...when the beast run completes, some important summary statistics that may be used to modidify subsequent runs are printed to the screen.
 You can save the beast output as a .txt file to keep them for later reference.

 While BEAST is running…

-## Open Tracer (in GDW-Apps/Tracer v1.7.1)
+## Open Tracer (in Desktop/GDW-Apps/Tracer v1.7.1)

-File > Import Trace File
+**File > Import Trace File**

 Select your *file_stem.log* file (in *GDW_Apps/BEAST_Part1*) that is in progress from your current BEAST run (you can view it before the BEAST run is complete).